 1- Be Willing

-Half the people invited to be on the show, do not agree to be on.
+Half the people invited to be on the show, did not agree to be on.
 Some are afraid of being on the radio, or think they are not interesting or feel they do not have the time.
 This is a missed opportunity.
 Think about it: turning down a half-hour exposure to thousands of people at no cost?
 About half my guests are doing their first radio show ever and they all manage to do quite well.

 2- Send a Good Introduction Do not make the host track you down for a bio sketch.
 The host has other things to do.
 Send a bio sketch a week ahead of time.
 Avoid sending a ton of information that the host has to sift through, most hosts won’t read through it anyway.
 Your bio should be a short, clear narrative about what makes you interesting.
 It should not be a long laundry list of everything you’ve ever done.
 Here’s my own intro as a guide.
 View here.